sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-single-page-application/using-angular.md

 > Liferay DXP 7.1+

-Running an existing Angular app on @product@ makes the app available as a widget for using on site pages.
+Running an existing Angular app on Portal makes the app available as a widget for using on site pages.
 You can [adapt your existing Angular app](TODO), but this doesn't give you access to the bundler and its various loaders to develop your project further.
 To have access to all of Liferay DXP's features, you must use the Liferay JS Generator and Liferay npm Bundler to merge your files into a portlet bundle, adapt your routes and CSS, and deploy your bundle.

 ![Apps like this Guestbook app are easy to migrate.](./using-angular/images/01.png)